How to Write Mystery Fiction Using the Sleuth’s Journey

 Though Enola does not work with a partner all the time, she does temporarily team up with her brother Sherlock and Lord Tewkesbury, the young man she met and had adventures with in the first movie, at different points in the current story.

-Beat 5: Set the Sleuth on the Path.
 Set the sleuth on the path toward solving the mystery.
 Offer plausible suspects, all of whom appear to have had motive, means, and opportunity to commit the crime.
 Select the most likely suspects, and have the sleuth question them.
 One of these suspects will turn out to be the actual perpetrator.

 Enola poses as a match girl to get into the factory and is examined for typhus, which has been killing match girls for two years, when she enters.

 She sneaks into the office of Mr. Crouch, the supervisor, with whom Sarah fought.
-She discovers red-tipped matches (though the ones made in the factory are white-tipped) and that some pages have been ripped out of a ledger.
+Enola discovers red-tipped matches (though the ones made in the factory are white-tipped) and that some pages have been ripped out of a ledger.
 She also overhears a heated exchange in a nearby room between several well-dressed men.
 As they leave, one of them is accompanied by his secretary, to whom he talks rather rudely.

 Enola discovers that Sarah was also working as a dancer at the Paragon Theatre.
 Through a series of clues and questioning a staffer backstage, she finds a love poem apparently written by Sarah’s admirer or lover and signed with a red poppy.
 When she deciphers a hidden address in the love poem, she goes there and finds that Mae has been stabbed.